learn-academy-2023-hotel/week-3-assessment/interview-questions.md

 Researched answer:

-4. What is the DOM?
+4. STRETCH: Which is the difference between a div tag and a span tag?

-Your answer:

 Researched answer:

-5. STRETCH: Which is the difference between a div tag and a span tag?

-Your answer:

-Researched answer:

 ## Looking Ahead: Terms for Next Week

+1. DOM:

-1. Object-oriented programming:
+2. Object-oriented programming:

-2. Ruby:

-3. Ruby blocks:
+3. Ruby: